NorskHelsenett/HelseID.Samples/HelseId.Core.MVCHybrid.ClientAuthentication.Sample/README.md

                     options.ClientSecret = settings.ClientSecret; // "vbHwjXlKYILNpa..."
                     options.ResponseType = settings.ResponseType; // "code"
 ```
-#### We identify the client and send in scopes defining the resources and actions we need access to:
+#### ..We identify the client and send in scopes defining the resources and actions we need access to:

 ```csharp
                     options.Scope.Add(settings.Scope);